Tricia Fulks Kelley is a freelance digital journalist and educator based in the Lexington, Ky., area.

 An award-winning journalist and newspaper editor with honors from the West Virginia Press Association and the Society of Professional Journalists, Kelley holds a master’s degree in interactive journalism from The American University and a bachelor’s degree in news-editorial from West Virginia University.

-Kelley resides in Richmond, Ky., with her husband, Derek, and son, Max, where she continues to pursue personal and professional storytelling projects.
+Kelley, who is expecting her second child in the fall of 2018, resides in Richmond, Ky., with her husband, Derek, and son, Max, where she continues to pursue personal and professional storytelling projects.